 Who are we?

-Outside Education is an alternative education provider, educational club and tuition company with a difference.
-Launched in February 2020, we provide fun, outside-the-box learning experiences with many sessions taking place in Heaton Park through our partnership with Incredible Edible Heaton Park.
+Outside Education is an alternative education provider, out-of-school club and tuition company with a difference.
+We deliver fun, outside-the-box learning experiences, with many sessions taking place in Heaton Park through our partnership with Incredible Edible Heaton Park.